tekinosman/cloze-sequence/README.md

 # Cloze Sequence

-Anki template for memorization of lists/enumerations/procedures, with the main features being:
+Anki template for memorization of lists, enumerations and procedures.

-- Cloze items are:
+## Features

-  - reviewed in the same session
-  - toggled by directly clicking on them
+- Cloze items are reviewed in the same session and can be toggled by directly clicking on them.
-- There is no order of review.
-Can be sequential or random.
+- The review order can be sequential or random.
-- Custom delimiters.
+- Support for custom delimiters.

 ## Installation